allenai/natural-instructions/tasks/README.md

 `task532_europarl_en-es_classification` | Given a English sentence and its corresponding Spanish translation, classify whether it is correct or not. | Classification
 `task533_europarl_es-en_language_identification` | Given a sentence, identify  whether it is in English or Spanish. | Language Identification
 `task534_farstail_entailment` | Given two sentences in Persian, choose whether they agree, disagree, neither with each other. | Classification
-`task573_air_dialogue_classification` | Givena a conversation between a flight 'agent' and the 'customer' classify the goal of the conversation. | Classification
-`task574_air_dialogue_sentence_generation` | Given a conversation between a flight 'agent' and the 'customer', find the missing dialogue in the conversation. | Sentence Generation
-`task575_air_dialogue_classification` | Classification of the sentence spoken by 'agent' and 'customer'. | Classification `task576_curiosity_dialogs_answer_generation` | Answering multiple choices dialogue act problems. | Answer Generation `task577_curiosity_dialogs_classification` | Classification of the sentence spoken by 'assistant' and 'user'. | Classification
-`task578_curiosity_dialogs_answer_generation` | Given a conversation between 'assistant' and 'user' classify the context of the conversation | Answer Generation
-`task607_sbic_intentional_offense_binary_classification` | Determine whether the post is intentionally offensive or not | Binary Classification
-`task608_sbic_sexual_offense_binary_classification` | Determine whether the post is sexually offensive/explicit or not | Binary Classification
-`task609_sbic_potentially_offense_binary_classification` | Determine whether the post is potentially offensive or not | Binary Classification
-`task610_conllpp_ner` | Recognize and label proper nouns (Named Entity Recognition) | NER/Labeling
-`task563_discofuse_answer_generation` | Answer Generation on Dataset Card for DISCOFUSE | Answer Generation `task550_discofuse_sentence_generation` | Senetence Generation on Dataset Card for DISCOFUSE | Senetence Generation `task564_discofuse_classification` | Classification on Dataset Card for DISCOFUSE | Classification `task562_alt_language_identification` | Language Identification on Dataset Card for ALT | Language Identification `task535_spl_translation_ch_en` |  Language Translate of Dataset Card for ALT from Chinese language to English language while preserving named entities in the original language | Language Translation
+`task535_spl_translation_ch_en` |  Language Translate of Dataset Card for ALT from Chinese language to English language while preserving named entities in the original language | Language Translation
 `task536_spl_translation_vi_en` | Language Translate of Dataset Card for ALT from Vietnamese language to English language while preserving named entities in the original language | Language Translation
 `task537_spl_translation_th_en` | Language Translate of Dataset Card for ALT from Thai language to English language while preserving named entities in the original language | Language Translation